 Tanks are usually cylindrical in shape and placed in a horizontal position.
 However, some vertical cylindrical tanks and spherical tanks are in use.
-Standard tank sizes range from 1,500 gallons to 25,000 gallons.
+Tanks are mounted at fixed locations.
+The unit measure of capacity of tanks is the gallon.
+Standard tank sizes range from 1500 gallons to 25,000 gallons.
 Tanks are vacuum insulated.
-Pressure relief valves protect the tanks and are designed to ASME specifications.
+Pressure relief valves protect the tanks and are designed to ASME specifications for the pressures and temperatures involved.